Vitriol-nT/RLWorm/README.md

 # Building Genetic Algorithm from Scratch

 Hello.
 This probably is going to be my biggest project ever.
-It will involve techniques of Genetic Algorithms.
+It will involve techniques of Reinforcement learnings.
-For now (Aug, 17, 2025) since lack of my skills now
-I think it would take me some time to aquire the ones that I need.
-The algorithm will be built purely on C++ from scratch.

 Finish might be overly delayed because of my Exams.

-*I'm guessing it will be about being somewhere around 15 monthes.*

 ## 1. Utilization
 It's primitive now.